AngieC96/advanced_programming_2019-20/lectures/c++/10_mixing/Notes.md

 }
 ```

-I have to inform the `C++` compiler that the compilation will be finenano
+I have to inform the `C++` compiler that the compilation will be fine

 ```
 $ nm hello.o